jenkins-infra/jenkins.io/content/projects/gsoc/2020/application.md

 #### Anything else we should know (optional)?

-Jenkins project migrates from Software in the Public Interest, Inc. (https://spi-inc.org) to Continuous Delivery foundation (https://cd.foundation/about/) this year.
+The Jenkins project is migrating from Software in the Public Interest, Inc. (https://spi-inc.org) to Continuous Delivery Foundation (https://cd.foundation/about/) this year.
 GSoC org admins closely monitor this topic, and we will change the payment instructions for the project.